lorenzo-rovigatti/curveDNA/README.md

 ## Features

 * It optionally prints the local bending and curvature as defined in [D. S. Goodsell and R. E. Dickerson, _Nucleic Acid Research_ (1994) **22** (24): 5497-5503](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/22.24.5497)
+* It optionally prints a configuration/topology pair that can be used to start an [oxDNA](http://dna.physics.ox.ac.uk/) simulation
 * It optionally prints an mgl file containing the positions of each base-pair centre of mass and phosphates. mgl files can be visualised with [cogli1](https://sourceforge.net/projects/cogli1/)
 * It optionally prints the standard output the sequence filename, the end-to-end distance and the "perfect" end-to-end distance (that is, the end-to-end distance of a perfect double-stranded B-DNA of the same length)
 * If given the --find N (with N being an integer), it will look for the sequence with the shortest end-to-end distance.
-For now, the code will randomly generate a certain number of sequences, compute their end-to-end distance and, after a certain number of attempts (set with --tries), output the shortest one
+The code will generate new configurations, compute their end-to-end distance and, after a certain number of attempts (set with --tries), output the shortest one.
+The minimisation can be performed either by generating random configurations (--algorithm=random) or by using point mutations (--algorithm=MC)

 ## Installation